Breakthrough infections may create ‘super immunity’ to COVID-19, study suggests - NewsBreak

 Breakthrough infections may create ‘super immunity’ to COVID-19, study suggests

-(NEXSTAR) – Researchers at Oregon Health and Science University say they’ve found evidence to suggest that breakthrough infections create “super immunity” to the virus that causes COVID-19.NEXT → Where is COVID-19 spreading the fastest?
-See the North Carolina county spread map
+(NEXSTAR) – Researchers at Oregon Health and Science University say they’ve found evidence to suggest that breakthrough infections create “super immunity” to the virus that causes COVID-19 .

 Specifically, Tafesse and his team of researchers found that antibodies in the blood of a vaccinated person who experienced a breakthrough case could be 1,000% more effective than those found in some fully vaccinated individuals who did not get infected.